minity-script/minity/docs/syntax/constants-and-macros.md

 A macro can accept arguments, and these may have default values.

 ### Using a macro
 You can call macros in your code just as you would call a function.
-Arguments that have default values can be skipped,
+Arguments that have default values can be skipped, arguments can be named.

 ````minity
 as @a give_items( torch, 5 )            // give each player 5 torches